veeral-patel/website/content/about/index.md

 ### Educational

+- [How to Secure Anything](https://github.com/veeral-patel/how-to-secure-anything) (6k stars) - ~55 total (printed) pages of book/paper recommendations to learn about security engineering, my notes on these resources, and a generalized set of steps for designing secure systems
-- [How to Secure Anything](https://github.com/veeral-patel/how-to-secure-anything) (6k stars) - I wanted to see if there were any useful principles of designing secure systems I could learn from other security-related fields (like casino security, military fortification design, prison design) that could be applied to computer security.
-So I put together this reading list for myself, my notes on what I've read so far (around 20 pages), and a generalized set of steps for secure system design.
+    - Created this repo as I wanted to learn if there were any useful principles of designing secure systems I could learn from other security-related fields (like casino security, military fortification design, prison design) that could be applied to computer security.

-The most starred repository [on the topic of security engineering on GitHub](https://github.com/topics/security-engineering) (as of June 2021).
+    - The most starred repository [on the topic of security engineering on GitHub](https://github.com/topics/security-engineering) (as of June 2021).

 - [Awesome Risk Quantification](https://github.com/veeral-patel/awesome-risk-quantification) (390+ stars) - The most popular collection on GitHub of projects, blog posts, books, and talks about cybersecurity risk quantification.
 Created it as I was reading about the topic, after seeing Netflix's [riskquant project](https://github.com/Netflix-Skunkworks/riskquant)

 ### Community Involvement